 A guide to eating mouth-watering street food in Haridwar

 The key to reaching some of the best street food places in Haridwar is to wander down the tiny lanes and bylanes that dot this holy city.
 Right from an early morning traditional breakfast to an over-the-top dinner at the brightly lit, street food stalls, this is a foodie’s delight without a doubt.
 As you explore the city and its food, do not forget to visit the places listed here.

 Kashyap Kachori Bhandar

-Check this dhaba on Upper Road if you want to taste authentic parathas, stuffed with potatoes, onion and cottage cheese.
+Check this Dhaba on Upper Road if you want to taste authentic parathas, stuffed with potatoes, onion and cottage cheese.
 The parathas are served with a bowl of curd and generous dollops of butter that will fill you up for the rest of the day.
-The place is clean, crowded and one has to wait for long, especially at dinner time.
+The place is clean, crowded and one has to wait during dinner time to get a place.

 Chats galore at Jain Chaat Bhandaar

-No one can resist the spicy and tangy Papri Chaat that this place serves, not to mention the yummy Dahi vada, aloo tikiya, golgappas and to-die-for Kanji Vadas.
-Kanj Vadas are arguably the most famous food of Haridwar.
+No one can resist the spicy and tangy Papri Chaat that this place serves, not to mention the yummy Dahi vada, aloo tikki, golgappas and to-die-for Kanji Vadas.
+Kanji Vadas is arguably the most famous food of Haridwar.

 Rabri at Mathura walon ki Pracheen Dukaan

 A visit to this shop will make it clear why this dukaan is considered the place for the most famous street food in Haridwar.
 Rasmalai, Halwa and Rabri are a few sweets you cannot afford to miss, even if you do not have a sweet tooth.

 Don’t miss visiting this amazingly nondescript place that serves some of the most delectable and filling Chole Bhature.
 Don’t plan dinner here since this place closes down in the early evening.
 This place is best for a heavy breakfast before you start your day.